 It’s a new way to socialise with friends

-We know you will want to spend your free time with friends, but this time doesn’t have to be spent sprawled out on a sofa- you can volunteer together instead!
+We know you will want to spend your free time with friends but this time doesn’t have to be spent sprawled out on a sofa – you can volunteer together instead!
 Many organisations offer multiple volunteer positions, allowing you and your friends to join together.
-Some positions might be the same while others may differ slightly, accommodating a range of interests.
+Some positions might be the same while others may differ slightly to accommodate a range of interests.

 You will still have time to socialise in other ways, as most volunteering roles require just a few hours of your time each week.
 But volunteering allows you to do something productive and rewarding together.